 What the world sees as rational is limited thinking.
-It's finite logic- what they think is irrational- God's unfailing love is irrational to them because it's infinite and doesn't end.
+It is finite logic- what they think is irrational- God's unfailing love is irrational to them because it's infinite and does not end.
 God's love for us defies all rational thought.
 It just doesn't make logical sense to die for someone that hasn't been born yet.